lelaboratoire/rethink-prs-ms/manuscript.md

 Rather than a direct comparison against a threshold level in the original MDR method, MB-MDR merges multi-locus genotypes exhibiting significant High or Low risk levels through association testing and adds an additional 'No evidence of risk' categorization.
 In comparison to the standard MDR framework which reveals at most one optimal epistasis model, the MB-MDR method flexibly weighs multiple models by producing a model list ranked with respect to statistical parameters.

-In the present work, we aim to reformulate the PRS leveraging the MB-MDR approach to better capture capture alternative encodings and epistatic interactions of individual disease risk in a novel Multilocus Risk Score (MRS).
+In the present work, we aim to reformulate the PRS leveraging the MB-MDR approach to better capture alternative encodings and epistatic interactions of individual disease risk in a novel Multilocus Risk Score (MRS).
 In observing prediction accuracy results on an evidence-based simulated dataset from HIBACHI, we demonstrate the improved performance of our multi-model weighted epistasis framework with inferred genotype encodings over existing PRS methods, showing great potential for more accurate identification of high risk individuals for a specific complex disease.

 ## Methods